twonth/winning-at-windows/README.md

 * [dpcdpc11](https://dpcdpc11.gumroad.com/) over on [gumroad](https://gumroad.com/) creates nice themes, wallpapers, and cursor sets

 * searching [dribbble](https://dribbble.com/) for "[icon replacement](https://dribbble.com/search/icon-replacement)" turns up a number of gorgeous icon designs, though almost none are ready-to-use.
 (One solution: Take a screenshot and grab the actual icon using the "select subject" tool in Photoshop.
-Alternatvely, one can run the screenshot through [remove.bg](https://remove.bg).)
+One gets somewhat more reliable results by instead running the screenshot through [remove.bg](https://remove.bg).)
 A favorite artist of mine is [Sandor](https://dribbble.com/sandor).

 * [500px](https://500px.com): brilliant way to discover photos, many of which make excellent wallpapers.